jakazzy/human/content/post/modify-hugo/index.md

 This writeup gives insights on setting up a blog and modifying the sample Hugo theme - [Theme stack by Cai Jimmy]().
 <!--more-->

-whether it is creating a blog, portfolio website, company website etc, so many options exist. one

-You know how you have the pure delight of working on that feature, fixing the bug, writing that article.
-You are finally delighted to get it done.
-You quickly estimate, by 20minutes i should be done with this.
-An hour or two into the entire process you just know oh crap this will be a wishful game...lol.

-So I'll share my experience with a bug setting up my blog with hugo.
+whether it is creating a blog, portfolio website, company website etc, so many options exist.
+I recently went on a journey of setting up a blog using Hugo.
+A journey which i had estimated to last not more than 30 minutes went beyond that.
+After an hour, I knew it was just a wishful time estimate, which was bound not happen..lol.
+Based on couple of challenges i experienced, this article captures briefly the process of setting up a sample hugo blog and customizing the theme. ps.
+In this post the I only capture changing the theme color. you can go further and change other styles.

-i love hugo as static site generator.
+I love hugo as static site generator.
 It can be simple to set up(compared to other options like a full blown dynamic site with db, backend)
 It is highly performant, secure and flexible.
 The challenge is it can be a hassle setting for non-techies.

 There are other [static site](https://jamstack.org/generators/) alternatives [here](https://jamstack.org/generators/).